-This is the first of three Masters Capstone Project courses and is an IP course that occurs in the Spring and Summer quarters.
+This is the first of three Masters Capstone Project courses.
 Each course focuses on a particular aspect of the Masters Capstone Project to allow the PA student to complete their required project under the guidance of a faculty advisor.
 In small teams, students will identify a population healthcare need and develop and implement a project to help mitigate the healthcare need.
 Students will use evidence-based principles to research the medical issue related to their community project.
-The student teams will prepare and present a professional poster on their topic prior to graduation.
+The student teams will prepare a professional poster and presentation on their topic prior to graduation.